 First of all, what is the most important thing while writing?
 You’d think grammar, but that’s second.
 Empathy is what trumps it.
 Empathy towards your readers.
 And this advice isn’t specific to just technical content – it stands valid for any form of content you write.
 (Unless you’re filling your daily journal, and you’re the only reader.)

-While not specific to just technical writing, the above advice sure holds slightly more relevance while writing technical content.
+While not specific to just technical writing, the above advice sure holds slightly more relevance while writing technical content – more so when it’s a web copy.
 It’s true that knowing how to write effective technical content isn’t something that comes naturally to all.
 But if you do it right, a little practice should get you settled for good.

 Coming back to empathy – before you write even the first word, keep in mind the person who’s going to be at the other side of the screen.
 Knowing the user persona is as important while writing as it is for anything else.